tin6150/metabolic/README.rst

 /usr/bin/xpdf could be used to view the generated PDF.

 REMEMBER: content stored INSIDE the container is ephemeral and lost when container is restarted.
-Save your data to a mounted volume shared with the host, eg $HOME
+Save your data to a mounted volume shared with the host, eg $HOME, or scp the data out before closing/ending the container session.

 Example Run:  METABOLIC-G.pl